Air Canada: Executives

-Headquarters
+Headquarters and Operations Centre

-By federal law (Air Canada Public Participation Act), Air Canada has been obligated to keep its head office in Montreal.
+By federal law (Air Canada Public Participation Act), Air Canada is obligated to keep its head office in Montreal.
 Its corporate headquarters is Air Canada Centre (French: Centre Air Canada), also known as La Rondelle ("The Puck" in French), a 7-storey building located on the grounds of Montréal–Trudeau International Airport in Saint-Laurent.

 In 1975, Air Canada was headquartered at 1 Place Ville-Marie in Montreal.

 In 1990, the airline moved its headquarters to the airport to cut costs.

+Air Canada's Operations Centre is located in Brampton, Ontario, and oversees all flight operations including dispatching and crew scheduling.
+It has an off-site disaster recovery site and is typically unused.

+Air Canada Pension Plan

+Trans-Canada Capital manages Air Canada's pension plan and its $30 billion in assets.
+TCC has allocated funds in: Canadian fixed income; absolute return hedge funds; and, real estate, infrastructure, private equity, private debt.TCC's team grew the fund from $23 billion in 2020 to $30 billion in 2024.
+TCC began a partnership with Pretium Partners in 2013, investing in their single-family rental real estate strategy.
+The fund adheres to Environmental, social, and governance (ESG) rules and refrains from investing in companies associated with coal, tobacco and weapons production.

 Subsidiaries

 Air Canada Cargo

 Air Canada Cargo is the company's freight carrying division based at Toronto-Pearson, offering more than 150 shipping destinations through the Air Canada airline network, ground logistics and airline partners.
 Its route network has focused on European destinations through Eastern Canada departure points, along with direct services from Vancouver and Calgary to Frankfurt, London, Paris, and Zurich.

-In Toronto, a new cargo terminal was completed in early 2002 which featured modernised inventory and conveyor systems.
-Cargo terminals are also found in Vancouver and Montreal.
+In Toronto, a new cargo terminal was completed in early 2002 which featured modernized inventory and conveyor systems.
+Cargo terminals are also found in Vancouver, Calgary and Montreal.

+On 17 April 2023, a grand theft occurred at the Air Canada cargo terminal at Toronto Pearson International Airport.
+A container containing gold bars and currency valued at over C$20 million was stolen.
+Two Air Canada employees allegedly participated in this theft.

 Air Canada Express

-Air Canada Express is the brand name of Air Canada's regional feeder service operated by independent carrier Jazz Aviation.
+Air Canada Express is the brand name of Air Canada's regional feeder service operated by independent carriers Jazz Aviation and PAL Airlines.

 Air Canada Jetz

 Launched in 2002, Air Canada Jetz is a charter service targeting sports teams, professional entertainers, and corporations.
-The Air Canada Jetz fleet consists of three Airbus A319s in an all business class configuration.
+The Air Canada Jetz fleet consists of Airbus A319 and A320 aircraft in an all business class configuration.
 In February 2014, Air Canada decided to leave the sports charter business.
 However, on 17 March 2015, Air Canada announced an agreement with several NHL teams to provide charter services under the Air Canada Jetz brand for six years starting from the 2015–2016 NHL season.